LukasNiessen/ArchUnitTS/README.md

 	const lcomMetrics = metrics().lcom();

-	// Saves HTML report files to /reports await lcomMetrics.exportAsHTML();
+	// Saves HTML report files to /reports await countMetrics.exportAsHTML();
-	await countMetrics.exportAsHTML();
+	await lcomMetrics.exportAsHTML();

-	// So we get no warnings about an empty test expect(0).toBe(0);
+	// So we get no warning about an empty test expect(0).toBe(0);
 });
 ```